getodk/docs/odk1-src/index.rst

 The specifications and libraries that power the tools are:

 - :doc:`openrosa`, APIs for how ODK clients communicate with ODK servers.
-- `ODK XForms spec <https://opendatakit.github.io/xforms-spec/>`_, a subset of the W3C XForms specification, for use in the ODK ecosystem.
+- `ODK XForms spec <https://getodk.github.io/xforms-spec/>`_, a subset of the W3C XForms specification, for use in the ODK ecosystem.
-- `ODK JavaRosa <https://github.com/opendatakit/javarosa>`_, a Java library that renders forms complying with ODK XForms.
+- `ODK JavaRosa <https://github.com/getodk/javarosa>`_, a Java library that renders forms complying with ODK XForms.
-- `XLSForm spec <https://opendatakit.github.io/xforms-spec/>`_, a high-level Excel-based form specification.
+- `XLSForm spec <https://getodk.github.io/xforms-spec/>`_, a high-level Excel-based form specification.
 - `pyxform <https://github.com/xlsform/pyxform>`_, a Python library that converts XLSForms into ODK XForms.

-For a complete list of our tools, check out `Open Data Kit on GitHub <https://github.com/opendatakit>`_.
+For a complete list of our tools, check out `ODK on GitHub <https://github.com/getodk>`_.

 .. _using-odk: